fiskhest/sxhkd-helper-menu/README.md

 This allows for fast, compact documentation for keybindings of arbitrary complexity.
 * Usage
-To use the program, run =hotkeys=.
+To use the program, run `kbhelper.py`

 #+BEGIN_SRC shell
-hotkeys
+kbhelper.py
 #+END_SRC

 This will print the usage for the program

 #+BEGIN_EXAMPLE
-Usage: hotkeys [options...]

- -e, --execute=HOTKEY     Execute command for HOTKEY -p, --print              Print hotkeys
- -f, --file=NAME          Parse file NAME
+usage: kbhelper.py [-h] [-c CONFIG] [-d DESCRIPTOR] [-e] [-ks KEYSTROKE] [-p]
+                   [-r]

+keybind helper - standalone sxhkd configuration parser and keystroke runner

+optional arguments:
- -h, --help               Display this text
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        Configurationfile location
+  -d DESCRIPTOR, --descriptor DESCRIPTOR
+                        comment descriptor
+  -e, --exec            execute the passed shortcut -ks KEYSTROKE, --keystroke KEYSTROKE
+                        when using --exec, also define a keystroke for which command is to be executed
+  -p, --print           Print fully unpacked keybind table -r, --raw             Print the raw configuration
 #+END_EXAMPLE

-By default, =hotkeys= looks in the default sxhkd config folder (~/.config/sxhkd/sxhkdrc) for the sxhkdrc file.
-You can also pass a path argument, for the location of your =.sxhkdrc= file.
+By default, =kbhelper= looks in the default sxhkd config folder (~/.config/sxhkd/sxhkdrc) for the sxhkdrc file.
+You can also pass a path with the [--config,-c] argument to the location of your =sxhkdrc= file.

 #+BEGIN_SRC shell
-hotkeys -f /path/to/.sxhkdrc
+python kbhelper.py -c /path/to/sxhkdrc
 #+END_SRC

-However this will do nothing either, you need to pass an action argument to the program, currently -p or -e to tell hotkeys what to do with the file.

-- -p :: Print a formatted list of hotkeys.
-- -e :: Execute a hotkey string (e.g "super w").
+This will print an unpacked table of possible keybinds. passing [--exec,-e] and [--keystroke,-ks] instead executes the action defined for that keystroke (if one was found)

-Upon running =hotkeys -p=, you should get a formatted list of hotkeys printed to the terminal, something like
+Upon running =python kbhelper.py -c $sxhkdrc_config_path=, you should get a formatted list of keybinds printed to the terminal, something like

 #+BEGIN_EXAMPLE
-[~/repos/scm/hotkey-helper] ->>  hotkeys -p
+python kbhelper.py
 super question           - Show keybindings super i                  - Capture notes using org-mode super space              - Run a command